MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 On-premises integration is common but optional.
 If your environment is cloud-only, this guidance also works for you.

-## Architecture requirements and steps

-A successful Defender for Office 365 evaluation or production pilot assumes the following prerequisites:
+A successful Defender for Office 365 evaluation or production pilot requires the following prerequisites:

 - All your recipient mailboxes are currently in Exchange Online.
 - Your public MX record resolves directly to EOP or a third-party Simple Mail Transfer Protocol (SMTP) gateway that then relays inbound external email directly to EOP.